Recycling incentive schemes provide rewards to users for actively participating in the program.

-Formally speaking, financial incentives include both rewards (to be described here as recycling incentives) and charges (defined here as pay-as-you-throw PAYT, and deposit refund schemes).
+Financial incentives designed to persuade households and waste producers to reuse and recycle more, helps prevent the generation of waste and can help contribute to financing waste management activities.
+Incentives include both rewards and charges (pay-as-you-throw PAYT, and deposit refund schemes).
 Rewards are given to the users to encourage people to recycle more, typically with vouchers for individuals, vouchers for communities or payments to individuals.
-In addition to direct incentives in the form of vouchers, an effective recycling incentive is also the reduction of waste fees for residents willing to separate more waste at source or when waste recycling targets at local level are achieved.
+In addition to direct incentives in the form of vouchers, an effective recycling incentive is also the reduction of waste fees for residents willing to separate more waste at source, or when waste recycling targets at local level are achieved.

 To facilitate and encourage the public to use the community recycling facilities, the EPD introduced the GREEN$ (Greeny Coins) smart card on 16 November 2020, for the public to earn GREEN$ and exchange gift items.
 Members of the public bringing not less than 2 kg of recyclables to the new community recycling network can register to get a GREEN$ smart card.
 By showing the GREEN$ smart card or the QR code image printed on the back of the card in subsequent submission of recyclables, the public can earn GREEN$ for redemption of gift items.

 Bracknell Forest Council, in the south of England, manages the waste from a total population of 118,000 people.
 Given their low recycling rate and increasing price of landfill tax in the region (up to GBP 80 per tonne), the council decided to implement a pilot, self-funded incentive scheme.
 The implementation of the scheme followed these principles: